TheCoder777/Python-Tables-New/README.md

 print(your_table)
 ```

-This will print your table in a Human readable format like this:
+This will print your table in a more Human readable format like this:

 ```bash
 Empty; Empty; Empty; Empty; |